usaid-cs/yesterday-i-learned/business.md

 * A "sell" [limit order](http://www.investopedia.com/terms/l/limitorder.asp) can be used to trigger a sell when a stock goes above a certain price.
 * [In May](https://en.wikipedia.org/wiki/Sell_in_May)
 * When it is November/December, and the price [went down during the year](https://www.reddit.com/r/stocks/comments/7b4x2z/end_of_year_selloff/).
 This can be claimed as investment loss.
 (Similarly, because you konw people will sell for tax credits, it is not wise to buy stocks in November/December, since they are likely to go down as people sell.)
+* In 2019.
+2020 is when the last of baby boomers reach the age of 60.

 ### [Gap ups and downs](http://stockcharts.com/school/doku.php?id=chart_school:trading_strategies:gap_trading_strategies#full_gap_upshort)